hhvm/user-documentation/guides/hack/02-source-code-fundamentals/37-namespaces.md

 A *namespace* is a container for a set of (typically related) definitions of classes, interfaces, traits, functions, and constants.

-See [$$](script-inclusion.md) for an example involving two class types, each defined in its own namespace, used by an application in a third namespace.
+See [script inclusion](script-inclusion.md) for an example involving two class types, each defined in its own namespace, used by an application in a third namespace.

 A namespace may have *sub-namespaces*, where a sub-namespace name shares a common prefix with another namespace.
 For example, the